MrSpidercat/Matu/README.md

 # Matu (Material You)
-Matu is a Material You Discord Theme made for the Aliucord Themer Plugin
+Discord Theme made for the Aliucord Themer Plugin